 While issues of grief and loss are hard for anyone to handle, they can be especially confusing and painful for children and teenagers.
 Each year, we invite youth to take part a unique camp for young people who have experienced the death of someone they love.
 For young people, sharing with other children and teens in similar situations and knowing that they are not alone can be very helpful.
 Any child or teen between the ages of 6 and 18 and grieving the death of a special person – family member or friend – is welcome at camp.

-Grief Camp for Kids
+Healing Hearts Grief Camp

 For children ages 6 to 12